Welcome to Durham

 COUNTING HOUSE

-Local cuisine meets the bold flavors and playful techniques of executive chef Jeff Seizer at Counting House.
-A social experience set amongst the art of today, designed to provide you with an easy-going escape that will feed your soul.
-Inspired by old school European techniques and simple preparations, his menu is familiar, yet unexpected.
+Led by Executive Chef Stephanie Klos, local cuisine meets bold flavors and playful execution at Counting House restaurant.
+A seafood-driven menu set amongst the art of today, designed to provide you with an easygoing escape that will feed your soul.

 Taste innovative house cocktails, sip aperitifs, sample local craft brews, and explore broad bourbon, and wine lists in the dining room & lounge, or in your guestroom.